DmitryF-go/articles/Ubuntu/05_Virtual_environments.md

 # ipyparallel is needed for jupyter
 conda install ipyparallel

-# Or install the whole bunch of packages
+# Or install the whole bunch of packages in one line
 conda install tensorflow-gpu opencv pillow scikit-learn scikit-image pandas ipython ipyparallel jupyter -n myenv

 # Delete vitrual environment